 Olde worlde architecture meets stunning modern furnishings in our luxury hotel Worcester, a blissful retreat for weddings, conferences and ‘just the two of us’ escapes.
 A short drive from Kidderminster, and only 17 miles from Birmingham, it’s right on the doorstep of the picture-perfect rolling hills of rural Worcestershire.

-Discover fresh produce in the walled garden, treat yourself to a themed afternoon tea, let the kids roam free around the lawns, and tuck into fine British fare in the AA Rosette restaurant.
+Discover fresh produce in the walled garden, treat yourself to a themed afternoon tea, let the kids roam free around the lawns, and tuck into fine British fare in our award winning restaurant.
 Think of our hotel as your very own country manor.

 From intimate weddings to show-stopping conferences and events, hogarths Stone Manor welcomes all of our guests like lifelong friends – many of them are!

 Take a look around our website for a peak at our hotel…

 Personalised journey planning: http://www.traveline.info/

 The original Stone Manor stood majestically amid the estate grounds for many years and is believed to date back to the Doomsday Book.
 Sadly this magnificent building was destroyed by fire.
 In the early 1920's one James Guleeth Hill embarked upon the enormous task of rebuilding Stone Manor as his private dwelling, utilizing funds bequeathed to him by his Aunt.
 The building was re-sited to where it stands today and was completed in 1926.
 Evidence of this date can be seen today on the tall chimney to the front of the building clearly depicted in brick work.